scivision/matlab-gnuradio-baseband/README.md

 1. record 20 MHz wide WiFi channel with SDR and GNU Radio, save to .bin file in complex 32-bit float
 2. use bin2bb.m to convert .bin to Matlab .bb
-3. use decode_wifi_beacom.m to display WiFi SSID beacons
+3. use decode_wifi_beacon.m to display WiFi SSID beacons

 ## Note